milanaryal/milanaryal.github.io/_posts/2015/2015-07-27-custom-styling-lists-with-css.md

 #### Normalizing unstyled and inline list CSS

-If you want to normalize the default unstyled and inline Bootstrap CSS, then you just have to add the following CSS.
+If you want to normalize the default unstyled and inline list Bootstrap CSS for the above values, then you just have to add following CSS after above values.

 {% highlight css %}
 /**